covidatlas/coronadatascraper/README.md

 ### Contribute to the project core

 Check the Issues for any task we need to get done.
-If you are new to open source, look for the label [`Good first issue`](https://github.com/lazd/coronadatascraper/labels/good%20first%20issue)
+If you are new to open-source, look for the label [`Good first issue`](https://github.com/lazd/coronadatascraper/labels/good%20first%20issue)

 ### Contribute a source